 b.
 Proverbs 3:5-6

-2. ing diff e Scriptures frequently contrast the wisdom of trusting in God with the foolishness of trust- in self.
-Read Jeremiah 17:5-8 until you are familiar with its contents; then describe the ference between the man who trusts in his own power and wisdom and the man who trusts the faithfulness of God.
+- 2. The Scriptures frequently contrast the wisdom of trusting in God with the foolishness of trusting in self.
+Read Jeremiah 17:5-8 until you are familiar with its contents; then describe the difference between the man who trusts in his own power and wisdom and the man who trusts in the faithfulness of God. - a.

-a.
 The Man Who Trusts in Himself (vv.5-6)

 b.
 The Man Who Trusts in God (vv.7-8)